jptaranto/typey/README.md

 # typey

-Do typography better.
+A complete framework for working with typography on the web.

 ### Features

-Supports outputting in rem, px, and em.
+Supports outputting in rem, em and px.

 ```sass
 $base-unit: rem;